mfrankz/microbiome/README.md

 library(dplyr)
 ```
 2. Import a phyloseq object.
 We will use the phyloseq object from the [dada2 tutorial for R users](https://benjjneb.github.io/dada2/tutorial.html).
 You can create the object yourself using the dada2 tutorial or import mine [here](https://github.com/mfrankz/microbiome/blob/main/ps.rds).
-This object contains 16s data collected at both early and late timepoints (represented by the variable "When").
+This object contains 16s data collected at both early and late timepoints (represented by the variable "When", which we will rename as "Timepoint").

 ```
-#read in phyloseq object
+#read in phyloseq object and rename "When" variable
-ps <- readRDS("path/ps.rds") #change path to your directory containing ps.rds
+ps <- readRDS("path/ps.rds") #change "path" to the name of your folder containing ps.rds sample_data(ps)$Timepoint<-sample_data(ps)$When
 ```